 We believe that the "just shall 'live' by faith".
-All who are justified by God's unmerited grace alone through faith alone in the sinless life and atoning death of our Lord Jesus Christ alone have the verdict and promise of eternal life and immortality.
-Just as the believer is reckoned perfectly righteous by faith alone, even so we have the gift of immortality by faith alone.
+All who are justified by God's unmerited grace alone through faith in the sinless life and atoning death of our Lord Jesus Christ alone have the verdict and promise of eternal life and immortality.
+Just as the believer is reckoned perfectly righteous by faith in the blood of Christ, even so we have the gift of immortality by faith in the blood of Christ.
 The life and righteousness that we possess now are merely the small down payment of the righteousness and immortal life that we will have "by sight" at His coming.

 Death to the believer is a mere moment of sleep from which we shall arise to be like Him.
 In a moment, in the twinkling of an eye, we shall put on perfect righteousness and immortality at the Last Trump.

 In water baptism, Christians are "buried" in the likeness of our Lord's death and "arise" in the likeness of His resurrection.
 Even so, we who fall asleep in death shall arise on the Last Day to everlasting life through the promise of the resurrection.
 Death entered the creation through Adam's sin and so "in Adam all die".
 After the fall of Adam, the flaming sword hedged the way to the Tree of Life so that Man could no longer eat of its fruit and "live forever".
 But that flaming sword of judgment has pierced our precious Savior's side, so that at Christ's second coming the Tree of Life will once again feed the sons and daughters of God.
 Then we shall shout, "O Death, where is thy sting?
 O Grave, where is thy victory?"
 Death has been swallowed up in victory through the blood of Calvary !!